asset-group/asset-group.github.io/service.md

 <font color="red"><b>NOTE:</b></font>
-I am open to review papers for conferences and journals that incorporate topics in (embedded) systems, real-time/cyber-physical systems, software engineering and software security.
-I review all papers myself, i.e., I read all the papers I get for review and I write reviews myself.
+I am open to review papers for conferences and journals that incorporate topics in (embedded) systems, real-time/cyber-physical systems, software engineering and software security. <font color="blue"><b>I review all papers myself</b></font>, i.e., I read all the papers I get for review and I write reviews myself.
 Of course, time to time, I seek opinions about a paper from another ASSET group member when I feel that the person is more expert than myself for the topic targeted in the paper.
 <br>